• Skip to primary navigation

 Add a dollop of sour cream and sprinkle some crisp bacon and chives on top, or try my Creamy Greek Yogurt Cucumber Tzatziki for a refreshing layer of flavor.
 Substitute the Parmesan cheese with other cheeses, or omit the cheese altogether to make it a vegan dish.

 Turn the cauliflower steaks into cauliflower parmigiana by dipping the steaks in melted butter and coating them in breadcrumbs before roasting.
-Top with marinara and and mozzarella cheese after flipping the steaks for the final roast.
+Top with marinara and mozzarella cheese after flipping the steaks for the final roast.

 ~ Lisa.